Like a Prayer (song): Commercial performance

 In the United Kingdom, "Like a Prayer" entered the UK Singles Chart at number two, before moving to the top the next week, remaining there for three weeks.
 Madonna became the artist with the most UK number-one singles of the 1980s, with a total of six number-one hits.
-"Like a Prayer" became the eleventh best-selling single of 1989 in the United Kingdom, and was certified 2× Platinum by the British Phonographic Industry (BPI), for shipment of 1,200,000 copies.
+"Like a Prayer" became the eleventh best-selling single of 1989 in the United Kingdom, and was certified 3× Platinum by the British Phonographic Industry (BPI), for shipment of 1,800,000 copies.
 According to the Official Charts Company, the single has sold 850,500 copies there as of April 2019.
 In Italy, "Like a Prayer" spent nine consecutive weeks at the top of the Musica e dischi chart.
 Across Europe, it reached number one in Belgium, Ireland, Norway, Sweden and Switzerland.
 "Like a Prayer" was Madonna's fifth number-one hit on the Eurochart Hot 100, reaching the top on March 25, 1989, and staying at number one for 12 weeks.
 It ranked at number two on the 1989 tabulation for European singles.
 After the Glee episode "The Power of Madonna" was broadcast, the song again entered the chart at number 47 on May 15, 2010.
 Globally, "Like a Prayer" went on to sell over five million copies.

 After the song's use in the 2024 film Deadpool & Wolverine, "Like a Prayer" received a sales resurgence; in the United Kingdom, the song peaked at number 27 on the UK Singles Chart, and at number 7 on the UK Singles Downloads Chart.
+The "Choir" version, featured on the EP dedicated to the song, reached number 1 on the TikTok Billboard Top 50 chart.